MadcapJake/earl-academy/about.md

 > It's important to remember that even though Earl Grey shares some syntactic qualities of Python, it still has the underlying programmatic interface (builtin functions, types, etc.) of JavaScript.

 Earl Grey has working implementations of much of the functionality provided to JavaScript by the ES2015 specification and in fact many features planned for "ES7".
-Earl Grey provides a compiler that can compile Earl Grey files (using the `eg` extension), to either "ES5" (browser-compatible) or "ES6" (the new ES2015 specification).
+Earl Grey provides a compiler that can compile Earl Grey files (using the `eg` extension), to either "ES5" (browser-compatible) or "ES6" (the new ES2015 specification) JavaScript.
+There is drop-in tooling available for many of the usual build tools.

 Earl Grey also provides several things beyond what is planned for the future of EcmaScript.
 There is a builtin document-building DSL, a macro system, powerful pattern matching, and several other syntactic flourishes that really allow Earl Grey to stand separate from JavaScript and in fact many of the compile-to-js languages.
+I hope, through Earl Academy, you can come to enjoy Earl Grey as much as I do!

 ## About Earl Academy